Saving Money on Food

 Who is Eligible?

 It’s easier to get WIC than it is to qualify for SNAP.
 The family income can be higher.
-The annual income of a family of four could be as high as $51,338.
-To see the WIC income eligibility table, go to this webpage of the Iowa Food Bank:
+The gross annual income of a family of four could be as high as $59,478.
+To see the WIC income eligibility table, go to this webpage of the Iowa Food Bank.

-Anybody who has a Medicaid card or a SNAP EBT card is eligible for WIC.
+Families with a current Medicaid card or a SNAP EBT card are eligible for WIC.
 They can use these cards as proof of income.

 Non-citizens are welcome to apply!
 A person’s immigration status does not matter.
 WIC does not collect information about immigration or citizenship.